hpcaitech/ColossalAI-Documentation/docs/basics/launch_colossalai.md

 ```

 ### Launch with OpenMPI
-If you are more familiar with openMPI, you can use `launch_from_openmpi` instead.
+If you are more familiar with OpenMPI, you can use `launch_from_openmpi` instead.
 `launch_from_openmpi` will automatically read the local rank, global rank and world size from the environment variables
 `OMPI_COMM_WORLD_LOCAL_RANK`, `MPI_COMM_WORLD_RANK` and `OMPI_COMM_WORLD_SIZE` respectively and
 use them to start the distributed backend.